It’s time to build these moves into your routine, if you haven’t done so.

 Ideally, your workout should be quick, fuss-free and well-rounded.
 In reality however, most of us play favourites, choosing to do only what we enjoy.
 But when you do the same thing day in and out, you’re likely to neglect certain muscle groups.
-That’s why we asked various fitness, yoga and pilates instructors for these non-negotiable exercises that every woman should do.
-Whether you’re a regular runner or weightlifting fanatic, these moves deserve a place in your regular workouts.
+That’s why we asked various fitness instructors for these non-negotiable exercises that every woman should do.
+To stay strong all over and mobile for the rest of your life, these moves deserve a place in your workout routine.

 Add at least one of these exercises to your current workout and gradually incorporate the rest, if you aren’t already doing them.